KlosaNow/klosanow-frontend/README.md

 ### Note

+The basic structure for the folders have already been set up.
+Create your files and add assets in the appropriate folders.

+Regarding casing:

-Use Kebab Case for both folders and file name.
+- use Kebab Case for both folders and file name.

-Except for reusable components - always use Pascal case for both components files and folders name.
+- ALWAYS use 'PascalCase' for every files and folders names added in the 'components folder'.

+- Name the functions in your files in 'PascalCase'

 [More on naming convention here](https://www.upbeatcode.com/react/react-naming-conventions/)